Neanderthal behavior: Stone

-Neanderthals made stone tools, and are associated with the Mousterian industry.
-The Mousterian is also associated with North African H. sapiens as early as 315,000 years ago and was found in Northern China about 47–37 thousand years ago.
-It evolved around 300,000 years ago with the Levallois technique which developed directly from the preceding Acheulean industry (invented by H. erectus about 1.8 mya).
-Levallois made it easier to control flake shape and size, and as a difficult-to-learn and unintuitive process, the Levallois technique may have been directly taught generation to generation rather than via purely observational learning.
+Neanderthals are associated with the Mousterian industry.
+The Mousterian is also associated with North African H. sapiens as early as 315,000 years ago and was found in Northern China about 47–37,000 years ago in caves such as Jinsitai or Tongtiandong.
+In Europe, it was invented around 300,000 years ago with the Levallois technique, which developed directly from the Acheulean industry (invented by H. erectus about 1.8 million years ago).
+Levallois made it easier to control flake shape and size.